tristanjorge/Academic-Projects/README.md

-# School-Projects
+# Academic-Projects
-Repository for School Projects during candidature at the National University of Singapore.
+Repository for Academic-style Projects

 # Airline Analysis - Business Analytics Project
 Analysis of fictional airlines and flights using Excel and Tableau to determine the reasons for a specific airline's (Falcon Airline) excellent performance,